-How is MPS I inherited?
+How is MPS VII inherited?

-MPS I is a genetic disease.
-When most individuals think of genetic disease, they think of a health problem that gets passed down from failth problem that gets passed down from father or mother to child and so on.
+MPS VII is a genetic disease.
+When most people think of genetic disease, they think of a health problem that gets passed down from father or mother to child and so on.
 While many genetic diseases are passed down through generations in an obvious way, some genetic diseases are "hidden," or recessive, and only show up when both genes in an individual are affected.
-MPS I is this type of genetic disease.
-Most families who have a child with MPS I do not have a family history of genetic problems.
-MPS I seems to show up suddenly even though the genetic mutation can be traced up the family tree to earlier generations through DNA testing.
+MPS VII is this type of genetic disease.
+Most families who have a child with MPS VII do not have a family history of genetic problems.
+MPS VII seems to show up suddenly even though the genetic mutation can be traced up the family tree to earlier generations through DNA testing.